gcstaublin/gcstaublin.github.io/_posts/2015-03-07-five-methods-of-providing-fallbacks-for-svg.md

 {% endhighlight %}
 </div>

-## Two imgs, hiding and showing with Modernizr classes
+## 5. Two inline images, hiding and showing with Modernizr classes

 I recently used this technique on a project, and it definitely works.
 It's easy.
 However, I'm not sure I would recommend it.
 Why?
 Because this technique not only has the dependency of Modernizr, it also downloads both files, the .svg and the .png.
 You might be asking, 'what's the big deal?'
 The additional .png download is small.
 On it's own, it's not a bandwidth killer, like, say, the 440K of fonts you've included in your project.
 However, if we're designing and developing with performance in mind, this technique is a less than ideal approach.